solana-foundation/solana-improvement-documents/proposals/0005-account-level-base-fees-with-frequency-discount.md

 Solana is designed as a high-throughput system, with the goal of being able to operate at the limits of hardware and network throughput.
-It is able to process tens of thousands of transactiosn per seconds, and with the impending release of firedancer, this amount may increas by another order of magnitude.
+It is able to process tens of thousands of transactions per seconds, and with the impending release of firedancer, this amount may increase by another order of magnitude.
 This means that in times of low or even moderate network utilization, the supply of block space far exceeds the supply created by the validators.